jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 Overlays distort the relationship between:

-- what is happening  \n- what is perceived  \n- what is understood  \n- what is feared
+- what is happening
+- what is perceived
+- what is understood
+- what is feared

 This creates a subtle internal fog.